joshtow/Orchestrate-Data-Pipeline-with-Step-Functions/README.md

 ```
 15. Click "Apply and exit", then "Save".
 16. You will see a popup warning about IAM permissions.
 Click "Save anyway" to continue.

+:information_source: What have we here?
+This state machine orchestrates a full end to end process of loading the data into S3 bucket (the lambda function), transforming and cataloging the data (Glue Job and Crawlers), used the COPY command to load the data into a Sales table in Redshift, created view in Redshift to aggregate the total sales by day, used the UNLOAD statement to send the aggregated data to the data lake, and finally updated the catalog with the aggregated data table (Glue Crawler).

 ## Step 6 - Run the State Machine and Validate results